CPJKU/madmom/docs/development.rst

 on GitHub* link on the top right of a documentation page or the *[source]* link of an entity in the API reference to open the corresponding source file in GitHub, then click the *Edit this file* link to edit the file in your browser and send us a Pull Request.
-All you need for this is a free GitHub account.

 For any more substantial changes, please follow the steps below.